 The National Opera Association awards are considered by many to be the "Oscars" of university-level opera programs.
-Texas State won the division II blind competition against such prestigious programs as Cincinnati Conservatory of Music, University of Colorado and the Moores Opera Center at the University of Houston.
+Texas State won the division II blind competition against such prestigious programs as Cincinnati Conservatory of Music and University of Colorado.

 "It is an honor to accept such an award for Texas State Opera," Mungo said.
 "Opera is such a collaborative effort, and this honor goes to every student involved in the program, singers and orchestra players alike, as well as so many who worked so hard on this production, such as conductor Oliver Worthington and lighting designer Gaila Raymer.